leo-nerd/leo-nerd.github.io/_posts/2014-08-01-kryptoflex.md

 description: Generative audio and video performance
 ---

-<p>Sound performance with my long-time friend Olivier Hénaff.
+<p>Sound performance with my long-time friend <a href="https://www.olivierhenaff.com/">Olivier Hénaff</a>.
 At the time he was a computational neuroscience PhD student at NYU and I was an acoustic engineering intern.
 The performance used recorded and synthesized sound textures as Moiré-inspired projected visuals were generated in response.</p>

 <p><b>Hardware:</b> {{page.hardware}}<br/>
 <b>Software:</b> {{page.software}}</p>